amit221/yourwayjs/README.md

 	startWithRout:true, 		// after init call the page that requested startPageSwitch:function(){}, 	// user function that happen before the ajax request for the page
-	stopPageSwitch:function(){},	// user function that happen after the page was renderd defaultAjaxParams:{}            // your defult ajax params for every request
+	stopPageSwitch:function(){},	// user function that happen after the page was renderd defaultAjaxParams:{} ,          // your defult ajax params for every request delay:0,			//set the delay time if use animation in startPageSwitch  and stopPageSwitch

 });